dgarvin57/porpoise-core/Porpoise.Api/AI_FEATURES.md

 Porpoise now includes AI-powered insights that **explain** your statistical calculations in plain English.
 The AI doesn't replace your statistical engines - it makes them more accessible.

 **Note:** This documentation describes the AI features in the Porpoise application.
-The AI service used is **OpenAI GPT-4o-mini**.
-This is separate from the AI assistant (Claude Sonnet 4.5 by Anthropic) used for development help.
+The AI service used is **Claude Sonnet**.
+This is the same engine but separate from the AI assistant (Claude Sonnet 4.5 by Anthropic) used for development help.

 ## How It Works